Information correct as of 17th January 2020.

 E-cigarettes have rarely been out of the news in recent weeks.
 Reports of illnesses and even deaths among

 e-cigarette users in the United States have sparked huge debate about how safe the devices really are.

 So what are public health officials saying about e-cigarettes?
 Is it safe to keep on vaping?
 Here we take a look at what’s happening in the US and the latest guidance for UK

 According to recent reports, since spring 2019 at least 60 deaths in the US have been linked to the use of e-cigarettes, and at least 2,608 people have developed serious respiratory illnesses 1.

 Those affected have reported symptoms such as a cough, shortness of breath, fatigue and in some cases vomiting and diarrhoea.

 In some people, the condition has caused severe lung damage which has developed to become life-threatening.

-Public health officials in the US don’t yet know why these illnesses are occurring, but they think it might be related to different substances found in the e-liquids that were used in these cases 1.
+Public health officials in the US are investigating these illnesses and think they are related to different substances found in the e-liquids that were used in these cases 1.

 What’s in an e-cigarette?